 - Healthcare inequalities among the poor are a big issue in Chile meaning poor families often get low-quality services or none at all.

 - Due to high rates of domestic violence in Santiago, many children flee their homes to live on the streets, where they struggle to find adequate food and water.

 Where we work in Chile

-Read more about our affiliated projects in Chile
+Read more about our affiliated sites in Chile

 How you can help children in Chile